asteeky/fortnite-internal/README.md

-outdated > you can modify it yourself
+offsets outdated > you can find it yourself